|

 Healthy Kitten Food Choices

-Personally, I like to feed my kittens the best.
+Personally, I like to feed my kittens a quality name brand reputable food made for kittens.
 So I prefer to

 buy

-quality pet food rather than cheap supermarket brands that are full of
+quality pet food rather than a cheaper brand that may be full of

 fillers.
 One recommend brand is Purina